SLP Graduate Application FAQs

 - Three letters of reference, at least two of which must be from academic sources.
 Consider requesting references from professors or others who are able to make an appropriate assessment of your academic and professional competence and your potential for graduate level study.

-- A one-page statement describing why you are interested in graduate level study in speech-language pathology and what you bring to the discipline in terms of relevant experiences, academic skills, clinical potential, and career goals.
+- A one-page statement of purpose describing why you are interested in graduate level study in speech-language pathology and what you bring to the discipline in terms of relevant experiences, academic skills, clinical potential, and career goals.
+Please read the prompt on the application carefully and be sure your statement addresses the prompt.

 - A one-page resume, providing information about educational background, awards, relevant employment and volunteer experiences.